What is Contract Management? More Important, Why Does Contract Management Matter?

 Last, and while this does fall into the bucket of intangibles, proactive contract management improves both customer and vendor relationships – beyond simple costs savings and increased sales.
 We’ve all done business with organizations who are “on top it” and we’ve all done business with those who are not.
 An efficient approach to closing a contract and proactive management of this contract relays to your customer and vendors that not only are you committed to your own internal success, but are also committed to the partnership that you have with these companies.

-So, again, to return to our Maria analogy, as Maria would say, “…when you know the notes to sing, you can sing most anything”.
-When you understand the importance of managing your contracts and implement an effective contract management process, your ability to manage and benefit from these contracts is material.
+When you understand the importance of managing your contracts and implementing an effective contract management software process, your ability to manage and benefit from these contracts is material.